ReMod-Dev/ReMod.TSAC/README.md

 # ReMod.TSAC
 A ReMod module implementation of TrueShaderAntiCrash
+The purpose of this repository is to respect the GPL license of TrueShaderAntiCrash.
+There is no difference when it comes to features compared to the original!

 # Description
 This is a ReMod module implementation for knah's TrueShaderAntiCrash.
 The original code can be found [here](https://github.com/knah/VRCMods).